Hungary: Viktor Orban's ruling Fidesz party quits European People's Party | DW | 18.03.2021

 The announcement was tweeted by Katalin Novak, the vice president of the Fidesz-Hungarian Civic Alliance and the minister for families.
 She said, "it's time to say goodbye."

-EPP chief Donald Tusk immediately responded, tweeting: "FIDESZ has left Christian Democracy.
+EPP chief Donald Tusk immediately responded to Novak, tweeting: "FIDESZ has left Christian Democracy.
 In truth, it left many years ago."

+The EPP confirmed that it received the letter of resignation, and confirmed the end of the Fidesz's party as a member of the EPP.

+The EPP is the largest party in the European Parliament.
+The largest national contingent is German Chancellor Angela Merkel's Christian Democrats.

 The Fidesz party was suspended from the EPP in 2019, with lawmakers at the time citing concerns over rule of law in Hungary.
 Conservative European lawmakers also took issue with the Fidesz party's anti-Brussels campaigning.